 A code cell allows you to edit and write new code, with full syntax highlighting and tab completion.
-By default, the language associated to a code cell is Python, but other languages, such as Julia and R, can be handled using cell magic commands.
+The programming language you use depends on the kernel, and the default kernel (IPython) runs Python code.

 When a code cell is executed, code that it contains is sent to the kernel associated with the notebook.
 The results that are returned from this computation are then displayed in the notebook as the cell's output.
 The output is not limited to text, with many other possible forms of output are also possible, including matplotlib figures and HTML tables (as used, for example, in the pandas data analysis package).
 This is known as IPython's rich display capability.